tenzir/tenzir/web/docs/use/export/README.md

 extractor `hostname` is in fact a suffix of the fully-qualified field `suricata.http.hostname`.
 Because it's often inconvenient to write down the complete field name, you can write just `hostname` instead.
-Of there exist multiple fields that qualify, VAST builds the logical OR (a *disjunction*) of all fields.
+Of there exist multiple fields that qualify, Tenzir builds the logical OR (a *disjunction*) of all fields.
 This may unfold as follows:

 ```c